 2. SFI Policy on Forest Tree Biotechnology

-The SFI program has strong existing measures in the SFI 2015-2019 Forest Management Standard and the SFI 2015-2019 Fiber Sourcing Standard regarding research on genetically engineered trees via forest tree biotechnology.
-The use of genetically modified organisms is an evolving issue and as federal and international laws, regulations, agreements, treaties and market place recognition of the use of genetically engineered trees via forest tree biotechnology change, SFI Inc. will proactively review and update the SFI 2015-2019 Standards and Rules language and this policy as necessary.
+The SFI program has strong existing measures in the SFI 2022 Forest Management Standard and the SFI 2022Fiber Sourcing Standard regarding research on genetically modified trees via forest tree biotechnology.
+The use of genetically modified organisms is an evolving issue and as federal and international laws, regulations, agreements, treaties and market place recognition of the use of genetically modified trees via forest tree biotechnology change, SFI Inc. will proactively review and update the SFI 2022Standards and Rules language and this policy as necessary.

 A. SFI Inc. recognizes that forest tree biotechnology offers the potential to prevent the loss of tree species like the American Chestnut due to devastating diseases and to further improve the quality and productivity of trees, their resistance to insects and disease and to grow trees with characteristics that allow them to be more efficiently manufactured into building products, paper and to provide feedstock for bioenergy.

-B. SFI Inc. recognizes that genetically engineered forest trees are not approved for commercial plantings in the United States and Canada and, even if approved in the future, it will take many years for fiber from genetically engineered forest trees to reach manufacturing facilities.
+B. SFI Inc. recognizes that genetically modified forest trees are not approved for commercial plantings in the United States and Canada and, even if approved in the future, it will take many years for fiber from genetically modified forest trees to reach manufacturing facilities.

-C. SFI Inc. realizes that much research is still being conducted to study the ecological cost benefits of genetically engineered trees and regulations concerning forest biotechnology continue to evolve.
-As such research and regulations develop; SFI Inc. will review to understand the impacts of genetically engineered trees from an ecological perspective.
+C. SFI Inc. realizes that much research is still being conducted to study the ecological cost benefits of genetically modified trees and regulations concerning forest biotechnology continue to evolve.
+As such research and regulations develop; SFI Inc. will review to understand the impacts of genetically modified trees from an ecological perspective.

-D. SFI Inc. is endorsed by the Program for the Endorsement of Forest Certification (www.pefc.org) which has restrictions on the use of genetically engineered trees until December 31, 2015:
+D. SFI Inc. is endorsed by the Program for the Endorsement of Forest Certification (www.pefc.org) which has restrictions on the use of genetically modified trees until December 31, 2022:

 “Genetically-modified trees shall not be used.”